alexzube/alexzube.github.io/README.md

 My background blends **electronics, signal processing, and creative coding**, and my goal is to design tools that make high-quality sound creation more expressive and accessible.

 I’m applying to **PhD programs in Music Technology**, aiming to research real-time sound synthesis, physical modeling, and intelligent audio systems that bridge artistry and engineering.
-I think the most meaningful sound technologies are those that democratize creativity making expression accessible to everyone.”
+I think the most meaningful sound technologies are those that democratize creativity making expression accessible to everyone.

 ---